-Brent Skorup senior research fellow, mercatus center at george mason university ural broadband deployment has become an urgent policy issue in the U.S. The COVID-19 pandemic demonstrated how important broadband is for work, education, and leisure.
-Lacking a connection can be socially and educationally crippling.
+Brent Skorup senior research fellow, mercatus center at george mason university

+Michael Kotrous program manager, mercatus center at george mason university crippling.
 As of 2018, over 14 million Americans living in rural areas lacked access to a fixed 25 Mbps broadband connection.1 According to recent Census Bureau data, almost 83 percent of households in rural Florida report having a broadband Internet subscription through a wireline, satellite, or cellular provider.2 This slightly exceeds the national average, but many people have yet to be connected.